cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   outputs a boolean indicating if the measurement from which it was generated is valid.

-Our application requires that the FLP is "fully linear" in the sense defined in
+This application requires that the FLP is "fully linear" in the sense defined in
 {{BBCGGI19}}.
 As a practical matter, what this property implies is that, when run on a share of the measurement and proof, the query algorithm outputs a share of the verifier message (hereafter the "verifier share").
 Furthermore,